Robert Glick

-Dr. Robert Glick is a professor of psychiatry at Columbia University College of Physicians and Surgeons, and a Supervising and Training Psychoanalyst at the Columbia University Center for Psychoanalytic Training and Research; he was formerly a director of the Center.
+Dr. Robert Glick is a writer and professor of psychiatry at Columbia University College of Physicians and Surgeons, and a Supervising and Training Psychoanalyst at the Columbia University Center for Psychoanalytic Training and Research; he was formerly a director of the Center.

 He graduated summa cum laude from Yale University in 1962, where he was a member of Manuscript Society.
 He received his medical degree from Columbia University College of Physicians and Surgeons, did his internship at the University of Virginia Hospital, Mixed Medical, 1966–1967 and his residency at NYS Psychiatric Institute/New York Presbyterian Hospital, Psychiatry, 1967 - 1970.
 This was followed by a fellowship at the Center For Psychoanalytic Training & Research/Columbia University, Psychoanalytic Medicine, 1969 - 1978.
 He is Board Certified, American Board of Psychiatry and Neurology.

 Publications

 Glick is the author or editor of three books on psychiatry, and numerous articles on psychoanalytic training and emergency psychiatry.